elexis/elexis-3-base/features/ch.framsteg.elexis.finance.analytics.feature/README.md

 **The plugin runs only against PostgreSQL**

 ## How to install
 The plugin can easily be installed via *Help/Install New Software*.
+The feature _Analytics/Reporting_ is listed within the _Statistik_ category.
 During start it checks if the required database system (PostgreSQL exclusively) is used.
 If so the necessary materialized view is created automatically.
 The plugin is ready to use.
 ## How to use
 1. Choose query
 2. Choose lower/upper time limit (optional)